Joe Quesada: Post-Marvel career

 After leaving Marvel, Quesada was recruited to Amazon Studios in a first-look deal to develop film and television productions from comic book properties.

 In July 2024, he was announced as the head of a new comic book company called Amazing Comics.
 A joint venture between Mad Cave Studios and Belgian publisher Dupuis, their first series will be Disciple, a reimagining of Shakespeare's Hamlet, with Quesada co-writing and drawing.

 Techniques and materials

-When illustrating, Quesada begins with sketches much smaller than the actual size at which he will render the final drawing.
+When illustrating, Quesada begins with the story of sketches much smaller than the actual size at which he will render the final drawing.
 He employs a Cintiq drawing tablet when he desires to do a "tighter" digital layout of an illustration.
 When sketching figures, he will sometimes use photographic reference, and incorporate the photos directly into his sketches during the process of finalizing a layout.
 Once he makes a final decision on a layout, he will then print it out at full size, and use a light box to pencil it, sometimes altering elements in the design such as lighting or other details.